saintly2k/archive/README.md

 # what is this?
-this is my archive where i post all the stuff i've ever done (code, etc)
+idk actaully myself. here i save links or so for myself but nothing much.

 # about me
-hey, im shironitus, known as saintly and left, too, and i do some shitty things in the internet such as programing with html or javascipt and css. i am learning c# and am good with batch and pyton, but not a professional in python, only in batch.
+hey, im saintly, known as $aintly and shironitus, too, and i do some shitty things in the internet such as programing with html or javascipt and css. i am learning c# and am good with batch and pyton, but not a professional in python, only in batch. i am a translator on <a href="https://mangadex.org" target="_blank">mangadex</a> with my group <a href="https://mangadex.org/group/16890" target="_blank">weltenWanderer Scans</a>. we scanlate manga as a team and still need help, if you know german, you're welcome.

+# recruitement
+wenn du deutsch sprichst, bist du willkommen, unserem team beizutreten. wir suchen im moment:
+- überetzer en -> de
+- redrawer
+- typesetter
+- discord staff
+bitte auf unserem discord melden!
+<a href="http://wwsdc.wolframe.club" target="_blank">discord server</a>
+mehr infos auf unserer <a href="http://wws.fanclub.rocks" target="_blank">website</a>.

-# Socials
+# socials
-<a href="https://gitlab.com/akiRea" target="_blank">my gitlab (where all my website code is)</a><br>
+<a href="https://gitlab.com/akiRea" target="_blank">my gitlab (where most of my code/other stuff is)</a><br>
-<a href="https://wolframe.club" target="_blank">website (still in work)</a><br>
+<a href="https://wolframe.club" target="_blank">csgo website (still in work)</a><br>
 <a href="https://bit.ly/selimtcoiv" target="_blank">youtube (dead and not posting, has been shut down sadly)</a><br>
-<a href="https://instagram.com/dxrk.editorial" target="_blank">instagram (alive and posting sometimes)</a><br>
+<a href="https://instagram.com/saintly.skyz" target="_blank">instagram (alive and posting sometimes)</a><br>
-discord (lazy and sometimes unactive): saintly#0682
+discord (lazy and sometimes unactive): $aintly#0682